 In these proceedings I review a number of BRAHMS results in the perspective of the early goals and expectations for the experiment, and what has been achieved over the 6 RHIC runs in which we took data.
 In addition I discuss a number of unforeseen results that came from later development of the RHIC physics and the open-minded approach to experimental research.
-This proceeding does neither give a full account of history, nor all results, for which I refer to our extensive publications in journals and conference proceedings.
-See e.g. Ref.[1] for early results and discussion.
+This contribution does neither give a the full history, nor all results, for which I refer to our extensive publications in journals and conference proceedings.
+See e.g. Ref.
+[1] for early results and discussion.

-The experiment was proposed in 1990, the Technical Design was approved in 1997, was ready for the first RHIC run with partial spectrometer system, and completed for the second RHIC run.
+The experiment was proposed in 1990 and the Technical Design Report was approved in 1997.
+A partial spectrometer system was ready for the first RHIC run, and both spectrometers were completed for the second RHIC run.
 BRAHMS took data for 6 RHIC runs with the last data set recorded during the 62.4 GeV p+p run in 2006.

-The initial goals of BRAHMS were to measure identified particle production over a wide 13 range of rapidity, $p_T$ , and for a range of collisions systems A+A, p+A and p+p.
-This was to 14 clarify the reaction mechanism and look for possible effect of the QGP that might be visible in 15 inclusive spectra.
-Additional goals were developed during the construction process and the early 16 RHIC running leading to the important d-Au run in 2003, and a successful BRAHMS transverse 17 spin program (see e.g.[2]).
-BRAHMS took heavy ion data at $\sqrt{s{NN}} = 130, 200$ and 62.4 GeV 18 in Au+Au, and Cu+Cu collisions.
-Important reference data was recorded in d+Au and p+p at 19 200 GeV, and pp spin data taken at 200 and 62.4 GeV.
-The setup of the BRAHMS experiment is 20 described in detail in Ref.[3].
-21
+The initial goals of BRAHMS were to measure identified particle production over a wide range of rapidity, p_T , and for a range of collisions systems A+A, p+A and p+p.
+This was to clarify the reaction mechanism and look for possible effects of the QGP that might be visible in inclusive spectra.
+Additional goals were developed during the construction process and the early RHIC running leading to the important d+Au run in 2003, and a successful BRAHMS transverse spin program (see e.g. [2]).
+BRAHMS took heavy ion data at $\sqrt{s{NN}}$ = 130, 200 and 62.4 GeV in Au+Au, and Cu+Cu collisions.
+Important reference data was recorded in d+Au and p+p at 200

+GeV, and p+p spin data taken at 200 and 62.4 GeV.
+The setup of the BRAHMS experiment is described in detail in Ref.
+[3].